jeffharrell/home-assistant-config/README.md

 - **Voice Input:** [Amazon Echo Dot](https://www.amazon.com/All-New-Echo-Dot-2nd-Generation/dp/B01DFKC2SO/) is connected into the system and able to control all of the devices, plus do all of the standard Alexa commands.

 - **Weather:** [Dark Sky](https://darksky.net/) is used for outside weather.

+`7` – [Plex](https://www.plex.tv/) is running as a package on the Synology NAS and used to stream movies locally.
+It will be connected into the Home Assistant instance eventually.

+`8`- [Channels DVR](https://community.getchannels.com/dvr) is running as a package on the Synology NAS and used to record TV shows.
+It will be connected into the Home Assistant instance eventually.